0xStarcat/react-leaflet-marker-stack/README.md

 - iconSize: is an array containing [Width, Height] values
 - iconAnchor: is an array containing [X, Y] offsets of the icon.
 - border: can be any CSS border property (ex: `red solid 1px`)

+## Contributing Help

+- Need help porting this over to React-Leaflet v2

 ## Credit